breez/misty-breez/README.md

 # Misty Breez

+Lightning made easy!

-Misty Breez is a mobile app built with Flutter that serves as a reference implementation for the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/) that:
+Misty Breez is the simplest self-custodial app for sending and receiving Lightning payments.
+It's a Flutter mobile app that serves as a reference implementation for the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/) to:
-* Demonstrates the full capabilities of building with the SDK
+* Demonstrate the full capabilities of building with the SDK
-* Showcases best practices for designing an intuitive UI and UX for self-custodial Lightning payments
+* Showcase best practices for designing an intuitive UI and UX for self-custodial Lightning payments
-* Offers a ready-made solution that can be white-labeled for partners looking to build a new app
+* Offer a ready-made solution that can be white-labeled for partners looking to build a new app

 ## Features